Planning Permission for Sports Facilities

 Applicants must show that the facility being planned either enhances existing facilities by improving their quality (for example, a grass football pitch upgraded to a 3G pitch that could be used more days per year), or provides a new facility that is fit to meet the demand for increased future participation.

-Sport England are consulted on any planning application affecting playing field land.
-As one of only six Sport England approved contractors for the construction of synthetic sports facilities, Blakedown Sport & Play have the knowledge and expertise to advise on all aspects of the planning process and on Sport England's own planning policy.
+Blakedown Sport & Play have the knowledge and expertise to advise on all aspects of the planning process, on Sport England's own planning policy.

 As well as providing planning advice ourselves, we can also put clients in touch with an independent consultant for information about facilities planning in their local area.